Financial assistance

 If you are not the custodial parent for your children, you can apply for assistance with expenses in connection with contact.
 Financial assistance for contact will normally be considered based on the scope of contact.

 Children over the age of 18 have the right to have their situation assessed on an individual basis in terms of financial assistance.
-As a parent, you may be ordered to provide for children over the age of 18, provided the child is in school and you have the means to do so.
+As a parent, you may be required to provide for children over the age of 18, provided the child is in school and you have the means to do so.

 Children are not obligated to provide for their parents or siblings.
 If your child has a job in their spare time or in school holidays, this income will not be included in the family’s finances when we assess the need for financial assistance.